 Why Have Group Lessons?

-Group lessons held throughout the year are a great option for a studio with private or partner lessons.
+Group lessons held throughout the year are a great option for a studio with private, partner or online lessons.

 The change in the schedule is often just the thing to keep students engaged & eager to learn.

-They can create a sense of community within your studio, which is especially challenging when you have a travel studio.
+They can create a sense of community within your studio, which is especially challenging when you have a travel or online studio.

 And, if you play your card right … you get a week of prep instead of a regular teaching week.

-If you cancel regularly scheduled lessons in lieu of group lesson, it gives you more prep time during your normal teaching hours for that week!
+If you cancel regularly scheduled lessons in lieu of group lessons, it also gives you more prep time during your normal teaching hours for that week!